tschneidereit/typed-objects-explainer/core.md

-In a prior section, we said that accessing a field of a typed object will return a new typed object that shares the same backing buffer if the field has struct type.
+In a prior section, we said that accessing a field of a typed object will return a new typed object that shares the same backing buffer if the field has a struct type.
 Based on this, you might wonder what happens if you access the same field twice in a row:

 ```js